 Under Time range, choose a time range.

-Select Cookies and other site data, and then select Clear now.
+Select Cookies and other site data and Cached images and files.

 Disable add-ons and extensions

 Browser add-ons and extensions can be helpful tools, but they’re also common targets for malware.
 Well-intentioned updates to add-ons can also have unintended effects on websites such as Harvest.